 As athletes have more and more opportunity to develop an individual brand, their sponsorship value has grown exponentially.
 Michael Jordan’s half-million-dollar deal would be paltry by today’s standards.
 In 2015, LeBron James signed a “lifetime” deal with Nike that well exceeds $300 million, according to ESPN.
-The world’s top soccer players, Cristiano Ronaldo and Lionel Messi, earn $21.7 million and $20 million respectively from their shoe companies.
-Outside of shoes, athletes like Roger Federer, Kobe Bryant and Derek Jeter earn several million from Gillette.
+The world’s top soccer players, Cristiano Ronaldo and Lionel Messi, earn millions from shoe companies.
+Outside of shoes, athletes like Roger Federer, Kobe Bryant and Derek Jeter have earned several million from Gillette.

 New Frontiers of Sports Sponsorship

-Just as television was the start of escalation in the sponsorship arms race, the Internet has become the latest battleground.
-With so many options available for sponsorship, brands are realizing that a simple logo on the screen or a few commercials no longer suffice.
+Just as television was the start of escalation in the sponsorship arms race, the internet has become the latest battleground.
+With so many options available for sponsorship, brands realize that a simple logo on the screen or a few commercials no longer suffice.
 Sponsorship campaigns must now be multi-channel and seek to connect with potential customers on many levels.

 The rise of social media has completely changed how many viewers watch sports.
-According to Accenture, 87 percent of consumers use a smartphone, tablet or laptop as a second screen device while watching TV.
-This has had two major consequences: It has increased the value of exposure during sporting events rather than during commercials, and it has forced brands to develop strong multi-channel partnerships.
+According to a Nielsen report, 45% of consumers use a second screen, such as a phone or tablet, “very often” or “always” while watching TV.
+This has increased the value of exposure during sporting events rather than during commercials, and it has forced brands to develop strong multi-channel partnerships.

 Multi-channel approaches work especially well in sports because brands can take advantage of well-known faces across their advertising.
 State Farm, for example, has maintained a long relationship as the official insurance company of the NBA.
-That relationship not only involves mid-broadcast mentions of State Farm during games, but also wide-reaching ad campaigns featuring NBA stars.
-State Farm capitalizes on the popularity of NBA superstars, primarily Los Angeles Clippers star Chris Paul, and is able to extend its brand across channels with a recognizable face.
+That relationship involves not only mid-broadcast mentions of State Farm during games but also wide-reaching ad campaigns featuring NBA stars.
+State Farm capitalizes on the popularity of NBA superstars, primarily Chris Paul, and can extend its brand across channels with a recognizable face.
 Paul supports the company throughout social media, and the quirky commercials often become viral sensations.

 Emerging Technologies and Media